kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-02-logs.md

 ### Container log message

-In the example, we assume there's a container `myContainer` of Pod `myPod` running in Namespace `myNamespace` logging to `stdout` with the following log message in JSON format:
+In the example, we assume there's a container `myContainer` of Pod `myPod`, running in Namespace `myNamespace`, logging to `stdout` with the following log message in the JSON format:

 ```json
 {